Recreational Water Facilities

 These standards are available through the Association of Pool & Spa Professionals, or directly from the American National Standards Institute (ANSI).
 To obtain a copy of ANSI/APSP-7 2006 National Standard for Suction Entrapment Avoidance in Swimming Pools, Wading Pools, Spas, Hot Tubs, and Catch Basins, click here.

-If you are unable to obtain these exact standards, please contact the Office of Environmental Health Services District Office that covers your area, or your Local Health Department.
+If you are unable to obtain these exact standards, please contact the Office of Environmental Health Services Regional Office that covers your area, or your Local Health Department.

 Permitting